Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Results

 \subsection{Optical/UV}

 The optical and UV light curves of AT2019aalc are shown in the bottom panel of Fig.~\ref{pic:lcs}.
 The transient was first detected by the ZTF in January $2019$ with an $r$-band magnitude of $18.2$\,mag.
 AT2019aalc brightened to a peak magnitude of $r \approx 16.7$ ($M = -19.4$) reached on 2019-06-18 on a timescale of $\approx 60$\,days.
-The second flare started mid-May $2023$, approximately $4$ years after the initial flare \citep{re-br}.
+The second flare started mid-May $2023$, approximately four years after the initial flare \citep{re-br}.
 The second flare evolved very similarly to the original one.
 From the beginning of the second flare, a $2.8$\,mag rise was seen up to the peak of the flare on 2023-07-13 with $r \approx 16.2$\,mag ($M = -19.8$), on a timescale of $\approx 60$\,days.
 The second flare peaked at roughly $1.5$\,times the peak luminosity of the first flare.
 The peak of the second flare was followed by a short plateau phase that lasted for around $25$\,days.
 Both flares declined very slowly, on timescales of years.
 The first flare decayed with a power-law index of $b \approx -0.45$ while the second with $b \approx -0.23$ in the $r$-band.
 The decaying phases are not monotonic, as bumps tend to appear.
 During the second optical flare, these bumps appear four times: end of December $2023$, mid-March $2024$, end of May $2024$ and mid-August $2024$ (see Figure \ref{pic:lcs}).
-Both optical flares brightened with constant color ($g-r \approx 0$) and showed reddening when decaying.
+Both main optical flares brightened with constant color ($g-r \approx 0$) and showed reddening when decaying.

 Prior to the discovery of AT2019aalc, the host galaxy of the transient was monitored by several optical surveys.
 To study the pre-discovery optical variability of AT2019aalc, we performed aperture photometry of the All-Sky Automated Survey for Supernovae \citep[ASAS-SN:][]{2014ApJ...788...48S, 2017PASP..129j4502K} and the Catalina Real-Time Transient Survey \citep[CRTS:][]{2011arXiv1102.5004D}.
 In addition, Palomar Transient Factory \citep[PTF][]{2009PASP..121.1395L} magnitudes were extracted from the PTF Lightcurve Table\footnote{\hyperlink{https://irsa.ipac.caltech.edu/workspace/TMP_ZIQt0M_4155/Gator/irsa/5627/tbview.html}{https://irsa.ipac.caltech.edu}}.
-No significant optical variability is visible between April $2005$ and the discovery of the transient in January $2019$ by ZTF (see Fig.~\ref{pic:opt_var}).
+No obvious signs of flaring activity is visible between April $2005$ and the discovery of the transient in January $2019$ by ZTF (see Fig.~\ref{pic:opt_var}).